Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

-Condition (e) puts a mild restriction on how flexible the nuisance estimators (and their corresponding limits) can be, although such uniform entropy conditions still allow for a wide array of data-adaptive estimators and, importantly, do not require the use of parametric models. \textcite{andrews1994empirical} (Section 4), \textcite{van1996weak} (Sections 2.6--2.7), and \textcite{van2000asymptotic} (Examples 19.6--19.12) discuss a wide variety of function classes with finite uniform entropy integrals.
+Condition (e) puts a mild restriction on how flexible the nuisance estimators (and their corresponding limits) can be, although such uniform entropy conditions still allow for a wide array of data-adaptive estimators and, importantly, do not require the use of parametric models. \citet{andrews1994empirical} (Section 4), \citet{van1996weak} (Sections 2.6--2.7), and \citet{van2000asymptotic} (Examples 19.6--19.12) discuss a wide variety of function classes with finite uniform entropy integrals.
 Examples include standard parametric classes of functions indexed by Euclidean parameters (e.g., parametric functions satisfying a Lipschitz condition), smooth functions with uniformly bounded partial derivatives, Sobolev classes of functions, as well as convex combinations or Lipschitz transformations of any such sets of functions.
-The uniform entropy restriction in condition (e) is therefore not a very strong restriction in practice.
+The uniform entropy restriction in condition (e) is therefore not a very strong restriction in practice; however, it could be further weakened via sample splitting techniques (see Chapter 27 of \citet{van2011targeted}).

 The convergence rate given in the result of Theorem 2 is a sum of two components.
 The first, $1/\sqrt{nh} + h^2$, is the rate achieved in standard nonparametric regression problems without nuisance functions.
 Note that if $h$ tends to zero slowly, then $1/\sqrt{nh}$ will tend to zero quickly but $h^2$ will tend to zero more slowly; similarly if $h$ tends to zero quickly, then $h^2$ will as well, but $1/\sqrt{nh}$ will tend to zero more slowly.
 Balancing these two terms requires $h \sim n^{-1/5}$ so that $1/\sqrt{nh} \sim h^2 \sim n^{-2/5}$.
+This is the optimal pointwise rate of convergence for standard nonparametric regression on a single covariate, for a twice continuously differentiable regression function.